Carnegie Library of Moultrie

 Colquitt County Timeline

-This timeline provides a condensed summary of the historical journey of Colquitt County, Georgia.
+This timeline provides a concise overview of the key events in the history of Colquitt County, Georgia.

 - 1825 - Colquitt County established as a land lot county in Georgia.